ohler55/wabur/examples/sample/README.md

 ### Adding a Record

-The curl application is used to add a record.
+The +curl+ application is used to add a record.
 The record is in the [`article-1.json`](article-1.json) file.
 Once inserted, the response body will include the reference number of the newly created record.